konkonrong-lgtm/konkonrong-lgtm/README.md

 - Repository: https://github.com/konkonrong-lgtm/shift-management-system-portfolio
 - Staff Demo: https://demo-shift.vercel.app/s/demo
 - Manager Demo: https://demo-shift.vercel.app/manager/demo/login
-  Password: `1111`
+  Password: `## Security Research

 ---

-## Security Research

-### Salesforce — Cross-Org Metadata Operation Integrity
+### Salesforce Security Report

-Independently identified and responsibly disclosed a cross-org metadata operation integrity issue in Salesforce Extensions for VS Code.

-Traced the issue to mutable target-org state across a single metadata operation lifecycle, reproduced the failure conditions, analyzed the affected execution and source-tracking paths, and developed a scoped remediation with regression tests.
+Reported a security issue to Salesforce Product Security.

-Salesforce Product Security confirmed that the reported findings were successfully reproduced and that the Engineering team was working on remediation.
+Salesforce confirmed that the reported findings were successfully reproduced and that the Engineering team was working on remediation.

+Technical details are being withheld pending confirmation that they can be publicly disclosed.

 ---